huz4f/huz4f/content/Blogs/choice.md

 Today, as I walked out of that exam room with every logical reason to feel relief or triumph, there wasn’t even a sigh.
 Just… **emptiness**

 #### i wonder: were the milestones too small?
-Or am I forever chasing something bigger — always stretching toward a horizon that keeps moving? \
+Or am I forever chasing something bigger — always stretching toward a horizon that keeps moving?
+Maybe it's just \
-Maybe this is just \
-**Daniel Kahneman & Amos Tversky’s Prospect Theory** in motion.
+**Daniel Kahneman & Amos Tversky’s Prospect Theory** in motion:
 > *“People fear loss \
 more than they value gain.”*